jamesesguerra/vault/tsql/2 - Single-table Queries.md

 ```

 ## CASE
-Case expressions are just like switch expressions in C# in that they test a scalar value against different predicates and return a value if there's a match, or if there isn't, an `ELSE` clause can be included to be a default value. `NULL` will be returned for the rows with no match if no `ELSE` clause is specified.
+expressions are just like switch expressions in C# in that they test a scalar value against different predicates and return a value if there's a match, or if there isn't, an `ELSE` clause can be included to be a default value. `NULL` will be returned for the rows with no match if no `ELSE` clause is specified.

 This type of `CASE` expression is called simple since you're simply testing a single value for equality against different values.
 ```sql